cwchilvers/Python-Projects-2018/README.md

 3. [Contact Information](#contact-information)

 ## Description
 A collection of assorted Python projects from 2018.
-Some projects work.
+Some of these do work.
 Unfortunately it's been too long for me to remember which ones don't.

 ## Technologies Used
 * Python